mn-pollinators/pollinator-facts/src/facts/bee-nesting-underground.md

   url: https://www.beelab.umn.edu/wild-bees/wild-bees-and-houses
 category: Habitat
 ---
-30-40% of bees find cavities to live in, such as hollow branches/stems or dead trees.
-Inside, they use mud to create chambers for their eggs.
-Leave fallen trees/branches around your yard to attract bees.
+60-70% of bees live underground.
+They like to dig tunnels in sandy soil with nothing growing in it.
+Attract bees using bare, undisturbed soil around your yard.